maierfelix/nvk-optix-denoiser/README.md

 | width | *Number* | Width of the input to operate |
 | height | *Number* | Height of the input to operate |

-Creates a new instance of the denoiser with the desired with and height.
+Creates a new instance of the denoiser with the desired width and height.

 ### denoiser.destroy